 While Azerbaijan’s fossil fuel dependency has undermined its legitimacy as a host, the jury is still out on its ability to deliver a consequential final resolution.
 Will Azerbaijan leverage the conference to promote fossil fuel interests, or will it pacify the industry and chart a sustainable decarbonization path for petrostates?

 Emily Hardy co-writes IPQ’s CARBON CRITICAL column and is a Master’s Student at the University of Oxford.
-She was a James C. Gaither Junior Fellow in the Sustainability, Climate, and Geopolitics Program at the Carnegie Endowment For International Peace.
+She was a James C. Gaither Junior Fellow in the Sustainability, Climate, and Geopolitics Program at the Carnegie Endowment for International Peace.